Innovations Stem Cell Center Named "Top Stem Cell Therapy Treatments Company 2025" by Life Sciences Review

 Standardized Stem Cell Care Delivers Measurable, Affordable, and Life-Changing Results Across the U.S.

 DALLAS, Oct.
-22, 2025 /PRNewswire/ -- Life Sciences Review has recognized Innovations Stem Cell Center (ISCC) as the Top Stem Cell Therapy Treatments Company in the United States for 2025, honoring its leadership in regenerative medicine and its commitment to scientifically verified, standardized patient care.
+22, 2025 /PRNewswire-HISPANIC PR WIRE/ -- Life Sciences Review has recognized Innovations Stem Cell Center (ISCC) as the Top Stem Cell Therapy Treatments Company in the United States for 2025, honoring its leadership in regenerative medicine and its commitment to scientifically verified, standardized patient care.

 Featured on the cover of Life Sciences Review, Dr. Bill Johnson, CEO of Innovations Stem Cell Center, shared how ISCC's unique focus on fat-derived (adipose) stem cells and consistent clinical protocols have established a new benchmark for safety, reproducibility, and success in the field.